Find Affordable College Courses

 Grand Forks, ND

 Our analysis found University of North Dakota to be the best value school for petroleum engineering students who want to pursue a degree in the United States.
-UND is a fairly large public school located in the city of Grand Forks.
+UND is a large public school located in the small city of Grand Forks.

 The excellent programs at Montana Technological University helped the school earn the #2 place on this year’s ranking of the best petroleum engineering schools in the United States.
-Located in the remote town of Butte, Montana Tech is a public college with a small student population.
+Located in the remote town of Butte, Montana Tech is a public school with a small student population.

 Montana Tech undergraduate students pay an average of $22,509 in tuition and fees each year.
 Petroleum Engineering majors at Montana Tech take out an average of $27,000 in student loans while working on their egree.